i-dot-ai/one-big-thing/README.md

-This purpose of this project is to create a "One Big Thing Learning Record" for the tracking of Civil Servants learning.
-This will allow users and auditors across government to review what training Civil Servants are completing and get survey data on their progress.
+This purpose of this project is to create a "One Big Thing Learning Record" for the tracking of civil servants learning.
+This will allow users and auditors across government to review what training civil servants are completing and get survey data on their progress.

 ## How to run